Culture Shock in Thailand

-Thai people are known all over the world for their friendly nature and have a rich cultural heritage they are extremely proud of.
+Thai people are known all over the world for their friendly nature and rich cultural heritage which they are extremely proud of.
 As with any other destination, however, expats can expect a degree of culture shock in Thailand.

-Expats living in Thailand will find themselves in a beautiful country that offers many exotic beach islands.
-However, that’s not all it has to offer – the country is also home to amazing national parks, natural landscapes and historical cities.
+Expats living in Thailand will find themselves in a beautiful country that offers many exotic beach islands, amazing national parks, natural landscapes and historical cities.

 Modern business, healthcare, accommodation and international schools are all commonplace in Thailand but, unlike other destinations in Southeast Asia, expats can enjoy unusual luxury because of the country's low cost of living.
 Here are some of the cultural differences expats in Thailand will likely encounter.

 Meeting and greeting in Thailand

 In Thai culture, greeting someone is an act of great significance.
 The manner of greeting is determined according to the social standing of both people, and making the wrong move could cause a Thai person to lose face – this is considered a disgrace and should be avoided at all costs.
 However, if correctly used, greetings are an opportunity to show deep respect for the Thai people.